Contraceptive implant: setting the record straight

 Are there side effects?

-I’ve heard that the contraceptive implant has health benefits.
+I’ve heard that this contraceptive has health benefits.
 Is this true?

 Where can I get the implant?